Lee Freedman: Controversy

 In this time Freedman was not immune from controversy.
 In March 1995 he was found guilty of substituting a horse in a barrier trial.
 To gain permission to run a horse, Central Express, in blinkers, it was necessary for it to run in a barrier trial, to demonstrate that the horse could properly run in them.
 Forced to run the trial the day before a race, Freedman substituted in another runner, Spanish Reign, for the trial.
 As such, Central Express ran in blinkers in the race, and duly won.
 Although Freedman said the substitution was for a good reason, not wanting to 'flatten' his horse before the race, he was suspended for four months.
 In this period, his brother Richard took over as trainer.

 Another scandal to hit Freedman involved his outstanding three-year-old, Encosta De Lago, before the Bill Stutt Stakes at Moonee Valley in September 1996.
 The colt returned a test over the legal limit to the performance-enhancing substance TC02, or bicarbonate.
 A second test confirmed the result, however a third was ordered, which was also over the legal limit, but within the accepted margin of error.
-Encosta De Lago was allowed to run, and won the race easily.
+Encosta De Lago was allowed to run, and won the race.
 Although no action was taken against Freedman, it would be a significant distraction to the stable.